stenwt/librarium/docusaurus-librarium/docs/docs-content/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 ---
 title: "Enable Spectro VM Dashboard"
 metaTitle: "Enable Spectro VM Dashboard"
-metaDescription: "Learn how to apply a profile to enable the Spectro VM Dashboard."
+description: "Learn how to apply a profile to enable the Spectro VM Dashboard."
 icon: " "
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---